 The bagging procedure can be used to combine arbitrary predictors in the recursive partitioning framework for classification, regression and survival problems.
-The interface design is rather general, however, each model needs to implement a formula based interface.
+The interface design is rather general, however, each user-supplied model needs to implement a formula based interface.

 Benchmark experiments for classification problems show that a bundle of different classifiers performs at least comparably to each of the competitors or even leads to an improvement with respect to misclassification error.
-Although the results for combined regression models are preliminary, they indicate the gain of model combination for regression problems.
+Although the results for combined regression models are preliminary, they indicate the gain of model combination via resample and combine methods for regression problems.

-I would like to thank Kurt Hornik for discussions and suggestions with respect to the design of the user interface to bagging.
+I would like to thank Kurt Hornik for discussions and suggestions with respect to the design of the user interface to bagging, a referee for recommendations on how to improve upon the draft version and Janice Hegewald for carefully reading the manuscript.